Robust Unsupervised Video Anomaly Detection by Multi-Path Frame Prediction: Experiments

 The CUHK Avenue dataset (\data{Avenue}) is one of the most widely used benchmarks for video anomaly detection.
 It contains 16 training videos and 21 testing videos with 47 abnormal events captured in CUHK campus avenue.
 Each video is about 1 minute long with a resolution of 640$\times$360.
 The anomalies include some unusual actions of people in the clips, \eg, running, loitering, and throwing.
+There are 11457 normal and 3867 abnormal frames in the testing set.

 The ShanghaiTech Campus dataset (\data{ShanghaiTech}) is among the largest datasets for video anomaly detection.
 Unlike the other datasets, the video clips are from 13 different cameras with various lighting conditions and camera angles.
 There are 330 training videos and 107 test videos with 130 abnormal events.
 The resolution of each video frame is 856$\times$480.
+There are 23465 normal and 17326 abnormal frames in the testing set.

 The UCSD Pedestrian dataset has two different subsets (\data{Ped1} and \data{Ped2}). \data{Ped1} includes 34 training videos and 36 testing videos with 40 abnormal events, and each video has 200 grayscale frames with a resolution of 238$\times$158. \data{Ped2} contains 16 training videos and 12 testing videos with 12 abnormal events, and each video has about 170 grayscale frames with a resolution of 360$\times$240.
 All abnormal cases are intrusions of bicycles and cars.
+There are 3155 normal and 4045 abnormal frames in the testing set of \data{Ped1}, and there are 362 normal and 1648 abnormal frames in the testing set of \data{Ped2}.